PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 As JSHint is just JavaScript code, you also need to install [Rhino](http://www.mozilla.org/rhino/) to be able to execute it.
 Use the `rhino_path` configuration option to tell the JSHint sniff where to find the tool.

     $ phpcs --config-set rhino_path /path/to/rhino

+### Setting the Path to CSSLint
+The Generic coding standard includes a sniff that will check each CSS file using [CSS Lint](http://csslint.net/).
+Use the `csslint_path` configuration option to tell the CSSLint sniff where to find the tool.

+    $ phpcs --config-set csslint_path /path/to/csslint

 ## Squiz Coding Standard Configuration Options